InezPereira/academic-kickstart/content/post/freeview/index.md

 | Draw / Fill         | Left Click |
 | Erase / Erase Fill | Shift+Left Click |

-That conludes this short tutorial about Freeview!
+That concludes this short tutorial about Freeview!
 If you want to read/know more, the full Freeview Guide can be found [here](https://surfer.nmr.mgh.harvard.edu/fswiki/FreeviewGuide).